ROCm/HIP/docs/markdown/hip_kernel_language.md

 | unsigned long long atomicXor(unsigned long long* address,unsigned long long val))                                    |  ✓                    |  ✓                     |
 | unsigned long long atomicXor_system(unsigned long long* address, unsigned long long val)                             |  ✓                    |  ✓                     |

+Note, in order to keep backwards compitability in float/double atomicAdd functions, in ROCm4.4 release, we introduce a new compilation flag as an option in CMake file, __HIP_USE_CMPXCHG_FOR_FP_ATOMICS

+By default, this compilation flag is not set("0"), so hip runtime will use current float/double atomicAdd functions.
+If this compilation flag is set to "1", that is, with the cmake option "-D__HIP_USE_CMPXCHG_FOR_FP_ATOMICS=1", the old float/double atomicAdd functions will be used instead, for compatibility with compilers not supporting floating point atomics.
+For details steps how to build hip runtime, please refer to the section "build HIPAMD" (https://github.com/ROCm-Developer-Tools/hipamd/blob/develop/INSTALL.md).

 ### Caveats and Features Under-Development: